isaevartemm/adk_webarena_agent/readme.md

 ## The pitch:

-Hello, I'm an independent researcher, lately I've been experimenting with Webarena benchmark for evaluating Agent browsing capability in fixed envirinment.
+Hello, My name is Artyom, I'm an independent researcher, lately I've been experimenting with [Webarena benchmark](https://webarena.dev/) for evaluating agent browsing capabilities in fixed environment.
 But the repo was about 10000 lines of code and not very reliable.
 So I decided to try to replicate its fuctionality with Google ADK.
-And here is my mock.
+And here is my mockup.

 ## Core concept and value: